kwaldenphd/internet/README.md

 **Internet of Things**
 - "The Internet of things (IoT) describes physical objects (or groups of such objects) with sensors, processing ability, software, and other technologies that connect and exchange data with other devices and systems over the Internet or other communications networks" ([Wikipedia](https://en.wikipedia.org/wiki/Internet_of_things))

-[Click here](https://github.com/kwaldenphd/internet/blob/main/key-terms.md) for a full list of key terms and definitions for this lab.
+[Click here](https://github.com/kwaldenphd/internet/blob/main/key-concepts.md) for a full list of key concepts and definitions for this lab.

 ## Comprehension Check